ESG

 To stand out to customers, logistics businesses often work harder at lower prices.
 It’s not a great way to grow your business, especially when margins are already tight.
 When looking at what assets you have to build a competitive advantage, data might not be the first thing to jump to mind.

-However, with customers wanting to improve their supply chain transparency and even report on topics like ESG, the information you already have at hand could be what gets your business to the next level.
+However, with customers wanting to improve their supply chain transparency and even report on topics like emissions, the information you already have at hand could be what gets your business to the next level.

-ESG reporting
+Emissions for ESG reporting

 Averaging out the emissions of all your deliveries and then tallying the total stops for each customer won’t cut it, either.
-Businesses reporting on ESG need real numbers, and will partner with logistics companies that can provide it to them.
-Having a robust system in place to track the data you’re already collecting from an ESG lens is one way to stay competitive in a tight market.
+Businesses reporting on emissions need real numbers, and will partner with logistics companies that can provide it to them.
+Having a robust system in place to track the data you’re already collecting from an emissions lens is one way to stay competitive in a tight market.

 Even if it’s not in a sophisticated way, most logistics businesses are capturing data on: